dlucredio/js-distributor/README.md

 In order to run the distributor in your project, you must configurate a configuration file called 'config.yml', which should be created in the root of the project.
 There, you should write the specifications of the functions and servers you want go generate:

 * Functions: It's necessary to inform the name, server related, method (rabbit, get or post) and parameters.
-Each parameter should have its name and type; Also, it's important to know the limitations of HTTP method GET for passing arguments in a function, which only supports numbers and strings only.
+Each parameter should have its name and type; Also, it's important to know the limitations of HTTP method GET for passing arguments in a function, which only supports numbers and strings.
 Thus, if a function uses an array or any other more complex object in its parameters, the method chosen in yaml must be POST or rabbit.
 * Servers: It's necessary to inform the id (name of server), port in which the server will be listening, url and rabbitmq information in case it is a rabbit server as well.
 In this case the following fields must be present: exchange, queue and connectionUrl

 It's important that all functions have an associated and specified server in the file and that servers and functions do not have repeated names.